 A note about texture – depending on the size of the cauliflower rice and how much moistures it contains, the cooking time will vary.
 The best way to know the rice is cooked is to taste it.
 Fully cooked cauliflower rice will be chewy, but still a bit firm with a light bite.
 Overcooked cauliflower rice can be soggy, so pay attention to the pan and start tasting for texture around the 5-minute mark.

-Can I use Frozen Cauliflower Rice?
+Can I Use Frozen Cauliflower Rice?

 Can I use Store-Bought Cauliflower Rice?

-Again yes, but with notes.
+Yes!
+But check your produce.
 Most grocery stores carry bagged, pre-rice cauliflower in the produce section, and it sure is convenient.
 Look for bright white cauliflower rice, without a hint of a green tint (the latter is a signal that the cauliflower was under-ripe, or parts of the stem and/or leaves were riced).
 The packaging can cause the rice to sweat and release moisture, so be sure to wring it out before using.

 Is Mexican Cauliflower Rice Spicy?